bullockw/DR-Rackware/README.md

 We now have an APEX application that accesses the database to be replicated using RackWare!

-## Step 2: Import RMM Image from Rackware
+## Section 2: Import RMM Image from Rackware
 1. Navigate to <a href="https://cloudmarketplace.oracle.com/marketplace/en_US/homePage.jspx" target="_blank">Oracle Marketplace</a>
 2. Search "RackWare" and select the "RackWare Migration Manager (RMM)"
 ![](./screenshots/rmm-market.PNG)